4puzzles/easy-fill/README.md

 ### Step 3

 Click "fill" button.
-The extension will compare "学号" and "姓名".
+The extension will compare "学号" and "姓名" with the record.
 If one of them doesn't match the record, the scores won't be filled.